 adjacent to the proposed L.A.
 River Natural Park Site.

-CCS Awarded $2 Million in State and County Grants
+CCS Awarded Over $2 Million in State and County Grants

 Community Conservation Solutions

 A donor advised fund of the U.S. Charitable Gift Trust